 Workplace violence

-A Psychologist trained in treating trauma can help you if you feel especially overwhelmed.
+A psychologist trained in treating trauma can help you if you feel especially overwhelmed.
 For a person with no history of previous mental health problems, brief treatment (about 12 sessions) may be all that is needed.

 Common